Childbirth Injury Led A New Mom To Start A Parenting Podcast 'To Feel Less Alone'

 On struggling with her identity as the mother of a newborn

 I felt like I had one identity — and it was mom, and that was it.
 And I had never been a mom before, and I just felt really empty.
 I felt like a shell of myself.
-I just I felt like my only reason for existing was keeping this other little person alive — and I loved her, I wanted her I wanted her to thrive — but I just felt like everything else had disappeared.
+I just I felt like my only reason for existing was keeping this other little person alive.
+And I loved her — I wanted her I wanted her to thrive — but I just felt like everything else had disappeared.

 On starting her podcast, The Longest Shortest Time

-When this came out, at the end of 2010, I didn't think, 'There's going be a big audience for this.'
+When this came out, at the end of 2010, I didn't think, "There's going be a big audience for this."
 I was really doing this for myself.
 I was doing it to feel personally less alone, and I was pleasantly surprised when it turned out that it made other people feel less alone.
 But we're in a different podcasting landscape now where, like, podcasts have trailers, and people really think about what they're doing when they launch one.
 For me, it was just I was sitting literally in my bedroom with a microphone talking to other moms while trying to line-up our conversations while both of our kids were napping for 20 minutes. ...
 I also think it took me outside of my own head to think about other people's stories.

 On a helpful parenting tip she learned through writing her book